 Figures recently released by consultants KPMG revealed that the number of people paid less the Living Wage has increased from 4.8 million to 5.2 million in the last year.

 Acas can visit your organisation to develop practical solutions to a range of issues related to pay and your obligations with the National Minimum Wage and National Living Wage.
-Visit Pay and reward: how Acas can help and the Acas Training and Business Solutions area for more information.
+Visit Pay and reward: how Acas can help and the Acas Training courses, workshops and projects area for more information.